VerifyTests/Verify/docs/build-server.md

 ## Custom Test directory

 In some scenarios, as part of a build, the test assemblies are copied to a different directory or machine to be run.
 In this case custom code will be required to derive the path to the `.verified.` files.
-This can be done using a custom delegate via `SharedVerifySettings.DeriveTestDirectory`.
+This can be done using a custom delegate via `VerifierSettings.DeriveTestDirectory`.
 The parameters passed are as follows:

  * `type`: The test type.
  * `testDirectory`: The directory that the test source file existed in at compile time.